Kronprinsessegade 36: Blom family

 The site was part of a large piece of land acquired by Bloms Enke & Co.
-The property now known as Kronprinsessegade 36 was listed in the new cadastre of 1806 as No. 399 in St. Ann's West Quarter.
+The property was listed in the new cadastre of 1806 as No. 399 in St. Ann's West Quarter.
 A building had still not been constructed on the site when the firm was dissolved.
 The site was subsequently acquired by Thomas Blom.
 The present building on the site was built by him in 1820–1825.
 Blom had until then lived with his family at Kronprinsessegade 40.
 They moved to one of the apartments in the new building as soon as it was completed in 1825.
-Blom's son Julius Blom would later become a prominent master carpenter.
+Blom's son, Julius Blom, would later become a prominent master carpenter.

-Thomas Blom resided on the ground floor at the time of the 1934 census.
-Christen Petersen Estrup, a grocer (høker), resided in the basement with his wife Christine Petersen Estrup and their 10-year-old daughter.

-Thomas Blom lived on the ground floor of the building at the 1840 census.
-He lived there with his wife J. C. Carstensen, their five children (aged 20 to 26), two male servants and two maids.
+Thomas Blom lived in the building until his death in 1841.
+At the time of the 1840 census, he lived there with his wife J. C. Carstensen, their five children (aged 20 to 26), two male servants, and two maids.
+After Thomas Blom's death, the property was sold by his widow in 1845.

 Charlotte Elisabeth Colsmann, widow of professor Johannes Colsmann (1771–1830), resided on the first floor with two sons (aged 22 and 26), 43-year-old Dicte Fredericke Preussen (teacher), one male servant and one maid.
 Lars Peter Larsen, a man of unknown profession, resided in the basement with his wife Christiane Larsen (née Brodersen), their five children (aged seven to 17), his mother-in-law Ane Petersen (widow) and one maid.

 The second floor apartment was let out to the composer and organist Christoph Ernst Friedrich Weyse.
 He had lived at Kronprinsessegade 8 since 1915.
 He lived there with his housekeeper Karen and changing students and lodgers.
 Weuse lived in the apartment until his death in 1842.

-Thomas Blom lived in the building until his death in 1841.
-It was sold by his widow in 1845.

-The mathematician and politician Carl Christoffer Georg Andræ lived in the building from 1843 to 1846.
+The mathematician and politician Carl Christoffer Georg Andræ also lived in the building from 1843 to 1846.